yjyan7/academic-kickstart/content/publication/yan-2013/index.md

 publication: '*Ecology and evolution*'
 publication_short: In *Ecology and Evolution*

-abstract: Large-scale patterns of species richness and the underlying mechanisms regulating these patterns have long been the central issues in biogeography and macroecology.
+abstract: 'Large-scale patterns of species richness and the underlying mechanisms regulating these patterns have long been the central issues in biogeography and macroecology.
   Phylogenetic community structure is a result of combined effects of contemporary ecological interactions, environmental filtering, and evolutionary history, and